COVID-19 and closure of churches in Scotland

 “All the emissions from major building projects (new builds and extensions, major reorderings, solar panel installations, major new heating or lighting systems)”.

 Consequently, if the proposed new boiler was considered as a major new heating system, the project would fall outwith the 2030 target; the petitioners envisaged that a further replacement might not be required until 2035.
 Nevertheless, as Chancellor Petchey noted, guidance from the national Church was required to clarify the situation.
-A further point for clarification arising from his judgment in Re St Michael & All Angels Blackheath Park ECC Swk 1 [at 12, 13] and the extent to which electricity supplied is on a green tariff will have been sustainably generated, and its impact on the carbon footprint of the church.
+A further point for clarification arising from his judgment in Re St Michael and All Angels Blackheath Park ECC Swk 1 [at 12, 13] and the extent to which electricity supplied is on a green tariff will have been sustainably generated, and its impact on the carbon footprint of the church.

 On a “normal” Ash Wednesday, the major hurdle to be overcome is by the treble soloist’s ability to reach a top C, a consequence of the use of Mendelssohn’s version of Allegri’s Miserere, which is a fourth higher than Mozart’s.
 However, in view of the precautions to be taken to prevent the transmission of COVID-19, a number of issues have arisen, particularly during Lent, many of which are addressed in the Church of England Guidance COVID-19 Advice for Services during Lent, Holy Week, and Easter issued on 20 January 2021.